 Sample collection is very important.
 The nutrient concentration in a plant varies with the plant’s age and the part of the plant sampled.
 If plant analyses are to be meaningful, the appropriate plant part must be collected for the age of the plant, and a number of plants must be included to obtain a representative sample.
 Specific directions on plant sampling generally are available with each sampling kit from the plant analysis laboratory.
-Sampling instructions and sufficiency levels for corn, alfalfa, small grains, and soybeans are given in Table: "Plant part to be sampled, growth stage, and sufficiency levels for plant tissue analysis".
+Sampling instructions and sufficiency levels for corn, alfalfa, small grains, and soybeans can be found in the following table.

-Table: Plant part to be sampled, growth stage, and sufficiency levels for plant tissue analysis.
+Plant part to be sampled, growth stage, and sufficiency levels for plant tissue analysis

 |Plant part:||Whole Plant

 ||Ear leaf||Leaves, top 33% of plant||Uppermost leaves||Uppermost full leaves|

 |Time:||~12 inches tall

 ||Silking||Bud to 10% bloom||Before heading||Prior to or early flowering|